vatsal-afk/bootloader/README.md

 The kernel implementation is basic and the kernel prints on the emulator the message alongwith the selected boot option.

 Note: This is a 16-bit real mode implementation though modern compilers do not support it.
 Implementaion of protected mode is expected in future updates.
-Boot_mode stores the value correspinding to the selected boot_option.
+Boot_mode stores the value corresponding to the selected boot_option.

-This was the first time I was exposed to Assembly and these concepts of Operating Systems.
-Had fun implementing these features.
+This was the first time I was exposed to Assembly and these concepts of Operating Systems, had fun implementing these features.
 Impatient to launch furthur updates.

 Resources used:
 https://www.youtube.com/@nanobyte-dev
 https://www.youtube.com/@olivestemlearning